 "Our long-term goal is to populate our cow herd with moderate-framed, efficient, crossbred cows that match our tough desert environment and have reproductive efficiency and longevity," Raymond explains.
 "A combination of Angus and Hereford genetics provide heterosis that is relatively easy to manage and a large enough genetic database to allow us to select for economically important traits.
 This project has allowed us to critically evaluate proven and non-proven Hereford sires for their fit in our long-term program."

-Watch for more results from the project in future Hereford World issues an online at Hereford.org.
-HW
+Watch for more results, including future calf crops and weaning and yearling data, in future Hereford World issues an online at Hereford.org.